Critical Care Register Nurse Practice Test

 • Respond to behavioral emergencies (e.g., nonviolent crisis intervention, de-escalation techniques)

-• Use behavioral exam tools (e.g., delirium, alcohol withdrawal, cognitive impairment)
+• Use behavioral assessment tools (e.g., delirium, alcohol withdrawal, cognitive impairment)

 • Recognize indications for, and manage patients requiring: